Excel VBA For Next Loop

 Sub For_Next_Loop_Example2() Dim Serial_Number As Integer For Serial_Number = 1 To 10 Next Serial_Number End Sub

-Step 3: We have applied the VBA For Next loop, now once the loop is applied we need to specify what we have to do inside the loop.
+Step 3: We have applied the loop, now once the loop is applied we need to specify what we have to do inside the loop.
 Our objective here is to insert serial numbers from 1 to 10.
 So write the code as Cells (Serial_Number, 1).Value = Serial_Number.

 Sub For_Next_Loop_Example2() Dim Serial_Number As Integer Dim Serial_Number = 1 To 10 Cells(Serial_Number, 1).Value = Serial_Number Dim Serial_Number End Sub

-Step 5: This step in the VBA For Next Loop is to run the code line by line by pressing the F8 key.
+Step 5: Run the code line by line by pressing the F8 key.

 Step 6: Place a cursor on the variable Serial_Number, it shows the current value of Serial_Number.